 Regions can apply to join the next MIT Regional Entrepreneurship Acceleration Program (MIT REAP) Cohort at any point during the year.
-A new cohort of up to 8 regions starts every summer with applications due in January.
+A new cohort of up to six regions starts every summer.

 Applying to MIT REAP is no trivial task.
-It requires much forethought and engagement with each of the stakeholders that the regional mion hopes to involve in the 2-year commitment and beyond.
-Regional Teams must have included representatives from all 5 key stakeholder groups: university, government, corporate, risk capital and the entrepreneurial community.
+It requires much forethought and engagement with each of the stakeholders that the region hopes to involve in the two-year commitment and beyond.
+Regional Teams must have included representatives from all five key stakeholder groups: university, government, corporate, risk capital and the entrepreneurial community.
 Please see the following resources for assembling your regional Team:

 Though Champions may come from many places and should be determined based on the regional context, our experience shows that successful Champions often have the following profile: energetic, once-practicing entrepreneurs now seated in a business-facing public policy, government, or economic development role, with strong ties to regional and national government and deep connections across stakeholders.
 This person should have a current organizational mission aligned with that of MIT REAP and a job role related to accountability for creating or implementing a regional strategy to accelerate regional prosperity and economic growth and development through innovation-driven entrepreneurship.